Language & Literature

 There is plenty of archaelogical evidence that shows that Tibet had writing before the arrival of Buddhism.
 However, Thönmi Sambhota, a minister of Tibetan king, Songtsan Gampo (617-650,) returned from India with a proto-Sharada script used in Kashmir that was taught to him by the Brahmin Lichin Kara.
 This script, somewhat similar to Devnagri (Skt. god-writing) that is used for Sanskrit and Hindi, made it possible for Tibetan linguistics to conform to the classical language as found in Buddhist literature.

 Furthermore, Tibetan orthography (or, spelling system) is composed almost exclusively of consonants, but in many words, several letters may not even be pronounced.
-In fact, as we go the western regions near Ladakh eastwards into China, it is possible to hear in the regional pronunciations the process by which the sounds change, and are sometimes eliminated entirely.
-Some scholars hold that this way of spelling is merely a method to indicate the distinction among several homophones -- words that sound the same but have different meanings.
+In fact, as we go from western regions near Ladakh eastwards into China, it is possible to hear in the regional pronunciations the process by which the sounds change, and are sometimes eliminated entirely.
+Some scholars hold that this characteristic of spelling is merely a method to indicate the distinction among several homophones -- words that sound the same but have different meanings.
+This is also frequently true of English, isn't it?
+Why bother with all these: to, two, too, 2 ?
+Not to mention, tutu . . . .

-Tibetan calligraphers have developed several different styles of script and many variations, and enjoy them as a form of poetic-cum-graphic expression in the manner of the Chinese calligraphists.
+Tibetan calligraphers have developed several different styles of script and many variations, and enjoy them as a form of poetic-cum-graphic expression in the manner of Chinese, Persian and other calligraphists.

 Representation of Tibetan using "our" letters